-Mr. Sahlberg made an amended motion to recommend the Board approve the Smart Mobility Plan - Final Report excluding the micromobility language.
-Ms. Callery seconded the motion.
-The motion unanimously.
+Mr. Clark motioned to recommend the Board approval of the Smart Mobility Plan Final Report as presented.
+Mr. Wagemann seconded the motion.
+The motion passed unanimously.

 #9 Resiliency Plan - Final Report

 Mr. Lien presented the Resiliency Plan, requesting a recommendation for Board approval.
 The plan aims to improve the region's ability to adapt to and recover from disruptions.
 It analyzed risks like floods and landslides using the Spokane County Hazard Mitigation Plan and USDOT tools, identifying critical areas such as the Latah Valley bridges, I-90 viaduct, and other key structures.